Tony Oller

 Anthony Michael Oller (born February 25, 1991) is an American actor and singer.
 He had roles as Walt Moore on the TeenNick TV show Gigantic, and as Danny on Disney Channel's As the Bell Rings.
 He appeared in the films Beneath the Darkness and The Purge.
 He was also half of the group MKTO with his co-star Malcolm David Kelley, before leaving the group in 2021.

 Early life

 Oller was raised in Houston, Texas, the son of Mary Anne (née Brown) and Jeff Oller.
 He began acting in elementary school, having been cast as a lead role in a school Christmas play.
 He graduated with honors in Debate from Cy-Fair High School in 2009.

 Career

+Oller performing with MKTO in 2016.

 Acting career

 Oller appeared in both seasons of the Disney Channel short comedy series As the Bell Rings as Danny.
 The show consisted of short episodes that showed during commercial breaks and took place in a single high school hallway where the character hang out between classes, and the show was originally based on Italy's short form TV series "Quelli dell'Intervallo".
 As The Bell Rings features three original songs recorded by Oller.
 His first song/music video "Could You Be The One" premiered August 2, 2008, on the Disney Channel followed by "Here I Go" and "All You Gotta Do".
 He also appeared on Savannah Outen's music video for her single, "If You Only Knew".

 In 2010, Oller had a supporting role in the Lifetime drama movie Unanswered Prayers, which was based on a song by Garth Brooks.
 He also appeared in the TeenNick series Gigantic as Walt Moore.
 This is where he met Malcolm David Kelley, who later became one half of the pop-duo MKTO.
 In 2011, Oller starred in the NBC's TV movie Field of Vision.
 The movie was about a high-school football player (Tony Oller) who must make a difficult decision regarding bullies.

 Later in 2011, Oller guest starred in an episode of CSI: NY.
 He had a lead role in the 2012 horror thriller film Beneath the Darkness..
 In 2013 he starred as Henry in the horror thriller film The Purge.
 2014, he appeared with his band mate Malcolm David Kelley on the series The Thundermans as himself.

 In 2016, Oller appeared as Ian in romantic series Relationship Status co-starring Mekenna Melvin, which premiered on Go90 app.